simgt/glitch/README.md

 support other frameworks like [vector](https://github.com/vectordotdev/vector) or [mediapipe](https://github.com/google-ai-edge/mediapipe).

-The graph layouting is done by a rough implementation of a [Sugiyama-style algorithm](https://en.wikipedia.org/wiki/Layered_graph_drawing), it still requires extensive work and may or may not give a pretty output for your use case.
+The graph layouting is done by a [Sugiyama-style algorithm](https://en.wikipedia.org/wiki/Layered_graph_drawing), it still requires extensive work and may or may not result in a pretty output for your use case.

-The app's data model is an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) that should allow for maximum flexibility when used to view the content of different frameworks (it's good enough for [rerun](https://rerun.io/docs/concepts/entity-component) so it'll be for us).
+The app's data model is an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) that should allow for maximum flexibility when used to view the content of different frameworks.
-The tracer that is embedded in the actual gstreamer program sends atomic updates to be performed on entities displayed by the app: an element is an entity with a node component, a name, a state etc. and once it reaches the app a size and a position can be added.
+The tracer embedded in the actual gstreamer program sends atomic updates to be performed on entities displayed by the app: an element is an entity with a node component, a name, a state etc. and once it reaches the app a size and a position can be added.

 The code is split in-between the following crates: